What is A Gap Year?

 All our locations offer plenty of opportunities for gap year adventure travel on the weekends and before or after your volunteer or intern program.
 In Nepal, we even include a trek to Everest Base Camp or Annapurna Sanctuary in the volunteer program.

 GVI offers some of the best gap year programs available.
 If you don’t believe us, read some of the outstanding reviews we’ve received from previous gap year students, interns, and volunteers.

 GVI offers plenty of gap year opportunities in a range of fields all aligned to the critical global issues set out by the United Nations Sustainable Development Goals.
 Gap year students can contribute to marine and wildlife conservation, study the effects of climate change, help to prevent plastic pollution, improve the quality of education, assist with reducing gender inequality, and helping local entrepreneurs create successful organisations that are geared toward making a social impact.

 Depending on just how much professional development you’d like to get out of your experience, you can either join a GVI gap year volunteer program or GVI gap year internship.
 While all GVI volunteer abroad programs include on-site training and work experience guaranteed to improve your employability, GVI internships feature even more learning opportunities, more work experience allowing you to master a wider range of skills, and often earn qualifications.
-All GVI interns also earn their Institute of Leadership and Management or ILM Leadership Certificate.
+All GVI interns also earn their GVI Team Leadership certificate, a qualification recognised by the Institute of Leadership & Management (ILM).